kakserpom/daemon.io/docs/en/network/iostream.md

 <md:method>
 /**
 	 * Send data and appending \n to connection.
 Note that it just writes to buffer flushed at every baseloop
-	 * @param  string  $data Data to send
+	 * @param string $data Data to send.
-	 * @return boolean       Success
+	 * @return boolean Success.
 	 */
 public function writeln($data)
 </md:method>

 <md:method>
 /**
 	 * Finish the session.
-You should not worry about buffers, they are going to be flushed properly
+You should not worry about buffers, they are going to be flushed properly.
 	 * @return void
 	 */
 public function finish()